 I’ve wanted a screen door on our bedroom/backyard door since we moved in.
 It’s been one of those little projects that we just never get to.
 I’m not a screen door fan.
 They totally scream Southern/country to me and I would usually steer way clear of them.
 But in this instance it seemed like the best option.
 Our bedroom is lacking in windows and having the door open, an all day everyday habit, allows natural light, fresh air, backyard views…and bugs in.
 California bugs aren’t nearly as bad as other areas of the country, but they still bug.
 So my only requirement out of a screen door was that it kept the bugs out and let the light in while blending with our house in an unobtrusive and minimal way (read: no shabby chic country trash).We always thought we’d have to build one from scratch, the main reason we haven’t gotten to this project sooner, because there aren’t a lot of modern looking wood screen doors out there in our price range.
 Rejuvenation carries this one, which is decent looking but expensive.
 Last month, in a semi-desperate search for a cheap, temporary stand in, I saw this Screen Tight wood screen door in-stock at Lowes and decided to give it a try.
 It is simple, unobtrusive and just might even work as a long term solution.
 And for $70, way cheaper than anything we could throw together.
 (FYI Home Depot carries it too for even cheaper, though not in stock for us, and so does Amazon but for quite a lot more – which I almost paid before finding it locally because it’s still cheaper/easier than DIYing.
 Ours is a 32″ door for reference.)
 The downsides are what you’d imagine from a cheap, off the shelf screen door: it is sturdy enough, but slightly warped.
 We had to trim ours because something wasn’t square – totally possibly our house!
 The actual screen construction is flimsy, barely making it through taking it off/screwing it back on process in order to paint the frame.
 But now that it’s in we are SO happy with the quality for the price.
 It feels like it will last us for years and we like that the screen can be easily replaced when the time comes.
 Do you notice our fun little work around?
 We had to trim off the top corner of the screen frame to clear a roof beam.
 We thought it would look WAY worse than it does and be so noticeable that we almost abandoned the project, so we are so happy that it’s only obvious from certain vantage points.
 The screen door comes unfinished and painting it the same color as our door seemed like the best way to blend it seamlessly, so I went with Fireglow by Behr again, in their Marquee paint in exterior glossy…it’s NICE paint.
 Orange paint is notoriously a multi coat color, especially over white primer – which I always end up using because that’s what I have on hand and I’m impulsive.
 So anyways, this paint is high quality enough (paint and primer in one with excellent coverage) to skip the primer so that’s what I decided to do here.
 And after doing one thin coat, I stopped because I loved the accidental wood stain look achieved with the grain slightly showing through.
-It adds some interest in an otherwise flat scene.We decided to hinge it opposite our door because, as you can see, that configuration was the least awkward for passage.
+It adds some interest in an otherwise flat scene.We decided to hinge it opposite our door because that configuration was the least awkward for passage.
 I think what often dumb downs screen doors is ramshackle, country looking screen door pulls.
 Instead I planned on going with this dummy knob that matches our interior door knobs.
 Way better right?
 But I hesitated in order to sit with it for a few days and I’m so glad I did because I actually ended up preferring no hardward for an ultra-clean look.
-We put a roller latch on the inside so the door easily opens with a light push or pull on the cross bar and, especially since this door doesn’t get a ton of traffic, the no hardware situation is totally doable!Before the screen door (and the chair paint faded) and after:It’s so lame to call this life changing for us, but it really has improved our day to day so much.
+We put a roller latch on the inside so the door easily opens with a light push or pull on the cross bar and, especially since this door doesn’t get a ton of traffic, the no hardware situation is totally doable!Before the screen door and after:It’s so lame to call this life changing for us, but it really has improved our day to day.
 We open it the second we open our eyes in the morning and don’t shut it ’til eyes shut at night.
 We love having a cheerful view to our backyard.
 Our bedroom used to take on so much heat in the summer and the screen has dramatically changed airflow to where it’s often freezing cold in here by the time we go to bed – the best!
 And NO MORE FLIES, though oddly the cutest baby lizard did sneak in under the other day.
 The only downside is that everything is way more dusty than it was before, but that’s a trade I’ll gladly make.

 So what do you say to screen doors?
 Heck yes or hard no?